Metaswitch/clearwater-readthedocs/docs/External_HSS_Integration.md

 When Clearwater is deployed without an external HSS, all HSS data is mastered in Vellum's Cassandra database.

-When Clearwater is deployed with an external HSS, HSS data is queried from the external HSS via its Cx/Diameter interface and is then cached in the Cassandra database.
+When Clearwater is deployed with an external HSS, HSS data is queried from the external HSS via its Cx/Diameter interface and is then cached in Memcached on Vellum.

 Clearwater uses the following Cx message types.